Text Options:

 The History of our Bridges

-Saskatoon is "The City of Bridges" and appropriately named due to the eight structures that span the South Saskatchewan River.
+Saskatoon is "The City of Bridges" and appropriately named due to the ten structures that span the South Saskatchewan River.
 These bridges are a vital part of the fabric of the community, and of the history of Saskatoon.

 From the railway bridges that helped make Saskatoon the central economic hub of the province, to the first traffic bridge that served as catalyst to the formation of the city, the building of each bridge echoed the growth of Saskatoon.
-To this day they continue to move both people and the economy of the city forward, and form the heart of "The City of Bridges".
+To this day, they continue to move both people and the economy of the city forward, and form the heart of "The City of Bridges".

-• 49 Overpasses
+• 49 overpasses

-• 24 Pedestrian Crossings
+• 24 pedestrian crossings

-• 28 km of Sound Attenuation Walls
+• 28 km of sound attenuation walls

-• Washing and Sealing
+• washing and sealing

-• Deck testing
+• deck testing

-• Develop and maintain load ratings
+• development and maintenance of load ratings

 Chief Mistawasis Bridge